 X-ray Crystallography Services

-We offer a cutting-edge, high-throughput protein X-ray crystallography services pipeline strategically located near the BioMax beamline, featuring state-of-the-art instrumentation, high-throughput data collection, and an exceptionally brilliant X-ray beam.
+We offer a cutting-edge, high-throughput X-ray crystallography services pipeline near the BioMax beamline, featuring state-of-the-art instrumentation, high-throughput data collection, and an exceptionally brilliant X-ray beam.

 X-ray crystallography services - FastLane premium library